LeetLLM

 Second, the output token count usually isn't known ahead of time.
 The engine stops when it hits a stop token or a length limit.
 That means the scheduler can't know in advance when a request will finish.

-These two facts make LLM serving fundamentally different from image-classification serving, where every request has the same fixed shape and finishes in a single forward pass.
+These two facts make LLM serving different from image-classification serving, where every request has the same fixed shape and finishes in a single forward pass.

 The Problem with Static Batching